Second Mountain House

 Residents of Second Mountain House also receive:

-Job training and employment support
+employment support

-Financial mentoring
+Financial Empowerment

 All while staying connected to the deep work of personal leadership that began through the Global Leadership Academy.

-Help Us Say “Welcome Home”
+Help Us Say “Welcome Home

 Most people leave prison with almost nothing—maybe a donated outfit and a $5 cash card.
-For $200, you can help us change that by funding a Welcome Kit.

 Each kit includes:

-Release-day clothing
+• Release-day clothing

-A tool kit
+• A tool kit

-First aid kit
+• First aid kit

-Hygiene essentials
+• Hygiene essentials

-Pantry staples to get through the first week
+• Pantry staples to get through the first week

 It’s dignity in a duffel bag.
 Help someone start strong.